Use social media safely

 • Damaging comments - while customer opinion can be useful, you don't want to have too many negative comments about your business.
 If you find this is the case, look into the reasons behind the comments and try to put things right.

 If you do receive negative comments, respond professionally and positively and address the issues raised.
-It is also important to monitor the social buzz or chatter around your brand to see how customers talk about your business on other websites so that you can respond accordingly.
+It is also important to monitor the social buzz or chatter around your brand.
+See how customers talk about your business so that you can respond accordingly.

 Social tools on your website